-Hearing Loss – A Public Health Concern
+Hearing Loss Is a Public Health Matter

 Approximately 30 million Americans report some extent of hearing loss.
 By the age of 65, one out of every three people will suffer from hearing loss.
 As the number of older adults continues to increase in the United States, hearing loss will become an even greater concern.
 Already hearing loss is, globally, the fifth leading cause of years lived with a disability.